Nicola1971/WelcomeLastWebUsersBox-EvoDashboard-Plugin/README.md

-WelcomeLastWebUsersBox EvoDashboard Plugin for MODx Evolution
+WelcomeLastWebUsersBox EvoDashboard Plugin for Evolution cms
 ==================================

 "Last Registered Webusers" box widget for for EvoDashboard